171 results match your criteria: "Legacy Emanuel Medical Center[Affiliation]"

 View Article and Find Full Text PDF

 There is little research informing appropriate specialty palliative care consultation over primary palliative care practice, or the ability of the burn surgeon to perform skills such as effective goals of care discussions.
 We sought to characterize patterns of palliative care utilization and hypothesized that greater modified Baux (mBaux) and systemic organ failure assessment (SOFA) scores would correlate with increased specialty palliative involvement but have no relationship with primary palliative involvement.
-A retrospective chart review was conducted at a regional burn center between 2020-2021 including patients admitted with burns or inhalation injury and a mBaux score over 60, detailing circumstances of palliative consultation and goals of care discussions.
+A retrospective chart review was conducted at a regional burn center between 2020 and 2021 including patients admitted with burns or inhalation injury and a mBaux score over 60, detailing circumstances of palliative consultation and goals of care discussions.

 View Article and Find Full Text PDF